-- 1) An unnumbered title page that identifies all team members and contains an executive summary - 2) An introduction that identifies a specific company and a specific strategic choice that it faces in a specific policymaking environment that clearly involves a conflict between the corporation and a set of political and/or social actors (1 page); - 3) An elaboration upon the conflict in a general context but with examples or emphasis upon the particular country and industry setting that you have chosen (2-3 pages); - 4) A brief background on the company and context that you have chosen highlighting facts relevant to the case discussion (2-3 pages); - 5) Analyze the strengths and weaknesses of at least two feasible strategic options to address that conflict drawing upon (4-6 pages) - i. an understanding of the preferences of the key actors in the case and their intensity; - ii. the national or international decisionmaking structure that leads to the translation of these preferences into policy outcomes; and - iii. the likely reactions of key market and political actors to any strategic choice. - iv. the incorporation of this information into scenarios constructed using the Geopolitical Influence and Strategy Tool (GIST) that compare alternative strategies to influence the current formal or informal policymaking structure and likely policy outcome (online with Figures incorporated in your manuscript); - 6) Make a recommendation based on that analysis of what the firm/manager should do or have done.
-Make sure that you help the reader understand the assumptions or weights that led you from your status quo scenario and your analysis of the strengths and weaknesses of options to
+- 1) An unnumbered title page that identifies all team members and contains an executive summary - 2) An introduction that identifies a specific company and a specific strategic choice that it faces in a specific policymaking environment that clearly involves a conflict between the corporation and a set of political and/or social actors (1 page); - 3) An elaboration upon the conflict in a general context but with examples or emphasis upon the particular country and industry setting that you have chosen (2-3 pages); - 4) A brief background on the company and context that you have chosen highlighting facts relevant to the case discussion (2-3 pages);

-- this particular recommendation.
+- 5) Analyze the strengths and weaknesses of at least two feasible strategic options to address that conflict drawing upon (4-6 pages) - i. an understanding of the preferences of the key actors in the case and their intensity; - ii. the national or international decision-making structure that leads to the translation of these preferences into policy outcomes; and - iii. the likely reactions of key market and political actors to any strategic choice. - 6) Make a recommendation based on that analysis of what the firm/manager should do or have done.
+Make sure that you help the reader understand the assumptions or weights that led you from your status quo scenario and your analysis of the strengths and weaknesses of options to this particular recommendation.
 It should be clear to the reader of this section why you did not choose the second best strategic option.
 (1-2 pages). - 7) Succinctly summarize the key takeaway of the case (i.e., what lessons can other firms facing similar challenges take from your analysis and recommendations?)
-(1 page) - 8) A list of references that includes both secondary (newspaper or magazine) AND primary (company newsletter, press release, annual report, company internet site or conversations with individuals familiar with the corporate response to the strategic choice) sources.
+(1 page) - 8) A list of references that includes both secondary (newspaper or magazine) and primary (company newsletter, press release, annual report, company internet site or conversations with individuals familiar with the corporate response to the strategic choice) sources.
 Please provide enough information so that a reader can easily find the reference.